FreshRSS

 People under 60 are major targets for fraud

-Here’s what’s happening: people under 60 were twice as likely to report losing money while shopping online.
-The spotlight also shows that adults under 60 are more than four times more likely to report losing money to an investment scam, and the majority of those losses happened in scams involving some form of cryptocurrency investments.
+Here’s what’s happening: People under 60 were twice as likely to report losing money to online scams, and more than four times more likely to report losing money to an investment scam, and the majority of those losses happened in scams involving some form of cryptocurrency investments.

-And it’s no surprise younger adults get targeted this way.
-They’re far more likely than any other age group to use mobile apps for peer-to-peer payments, transfer money between accounts, deposit checks, and pay bills.
+It’s no surprise that younger adults get targeted this way.
+They’re far more likely than any other age group to use mobile apps for peer-to-peer payments, transferring money between accounts, depositing checks, and paying bills.
 In short, there’s a lot of money flowing through the palms of their hands thanks to their phones, as well as their computers.

-Protecting yourself from hackers and fraud means protecting your digital identity.
-And that can feel like a pretty huge task given all the information your digital identity includes.
+Protecting yourself from hackers and fraud means safeguarding your digital identity.
+And that can feel like a significant task, given all the information your digital identity contains.
 It can be done, though, especially if you think about your identity like a puzzle.
 A piece here, another piece there, can complete the picture (or complete it just enough) to give a hacker what they need to separate you from your money.
 Thus, the way to stay safe is to keep those puzzle pieces out of other people’s hands.

-As I just mentioned, the quickest way to get sense of what’s happening with your identity is to check your credit.
+As I mentioned, the quickest way to understand what’s happening with your identity is to check your credit report.
 Identity theft goes beyond money.
 Crooks will steal identities to rent apartments, access medical services, and even get jobs.
 Things like that can show up on a credit report, such as when an unknown address shows up in a list of your current and former residences or when a company you’ve never worked for shows up as an employer.
 If you spot anything strange, track it down right away.
 Many businesses have fraud departments with procedures in place that can help you clear your name if you find a charge or service wrongfully billed under your name.

 Other signs are far more obvious.
 You may find collection agencies calling or even see tax notices appearing in your mailbox (yikes).
 Clearly, cases like those are telltale signs that something is really wrong.
 In that case, report it right away: